ITU-BDSA-GROUP12/Chirp/docs/report.md

 After that it will run the integrationtests from the 'Chirp.Infrastructure.Tests' project, which should return a prompt with 26 tests passed.

 **Note**
-As mentioned the 'Chirp.Web.Test' project holds userinterface tests made using playwright.
+As mentioned the 'Chirp.Web.Test' project holds user interface tests made using playwright.
 Upon review of the test class in this project it will be clear that there are more tests than the 3 being run.
-This is because we have five UI tests where we use a github 'test account' to test logged in features, theese have been a great help during development.
-The problem is that in order for them to run on a new computer, the github 'test account' will have to verify the new device with an email code.
-Therefore we have chosen to comment theese test out, in order for the reader to be able to run our test suite.
+This is because we have five UI tests where we use a GitHub 'test account' to test logged-in features, these have been a great help during development.
+The problem is that in order for them to run on a new computer, the GitHub 'test account' will have to verify the new device with an email code.
+Therefore, we have chosen to comment these test out, in order for the reader to be able to run our test suite.
-If you wish to run the test suite including theese five test, then get in contact wiht any member of the team, and we will then help verify you device.
+If you wish to run the test suite including these five test, then get in contact with any member of the team, and we will then help verify you device.
 # Ethics

 ## License
 It became clear to us that choosing a license is important to us as developers.
 This is to avoid legal issues regarding copyrights and to protect ourselves from liabilities.
-Also it is always good practice to add a license to guide other developers to what they can do with our code.
+Also, it is always good practice to add a license to guide other developers to what they can do with our code.
 This is of course even more relevant if the application were to stay and generate profit, and in this case we would need to consider another license.

 When choosing a license we generally have to choose between permissive(copyright) and protective(copyleft) licenses, with different protective grades.
-We are not a community where the code needs contributers, and we do not have a desire to ensure openness.
+We are not a community where the code needs contributors, and we do not have a desire to ensure openness.
 In our group we agree that anyone can re-use our code, however we do not want that anyone has permission to patent our code.
-Therefore we have chosen the MIT license because of its simplicity and permissive nature.
-The Apache license grants patent rights from contributers, which is what we do not want.
+Therefore, we have chosen the MIT license because of its simplicity and permissive nature.
+The Apache license grants patent rights from contributors, which is what we do not want.

 Our dependencies are all licensed by MIT or Apache 2.0, and therefore compatible with MIT.
 List of all our dependencies: